backstage/backstage/.changeset/empty-apples-tie.md

 '@backstage/plugin-scaffolder-backend': minor
 ---

-Starting the implement the first of the Wizard page for the `next` scaffolder plugin
+Starting the implementation of the Wizard page for the `next` scaffolder plugin